WIVK-FM

-WIVK-FM (107.7 MHz) is a commercial radio station in Knoxville, Tennessee.
-The station is owned by Cumulus Media and broadcasts a country music radio format known as "107.7 WIVK {wih-vik}" The studios and offices are on Old Kingston Pike in the Sequoyah Hills section of West Knoxville.
-On weekends, it carries the nationally syndicated American Country Countdown with Kix Brooks, along with University of Tennessee Volunteers football games in the fall.
+WIVK-FM (107.7 MHz) is a commercial radio station licensed to Knoxville, Tennessee, United States.
+The station is owned by Cumulus Media and broadcasts a country music format known as "107.7 WIVK {wih-vik}" The studios are on Old Kingston Pike in the Sequoyah Hills section of West Knoxville.
+WIVK is also an affiliate station for the Vol Network, carrying Tennessee Volunteers football and basketball.

-WIVK is a Class C FM station with an effective radiated power (ERP) of 91,000 watts, using HD Radio technology.
 The transmitter is atop Greentop Knob on Chilhowee Mountain near Pigeon Forge.
-The signal can be received around East Tennessee and parts of Southwest Virginia, Western North Carolina, Southeastern Kentucky, Northern Georgia and Northwest South Carolina.